bergsans/archaize-js/text/5_the_abstract_syntax_tree.md

 # The Abstract Syntax Tree
 <pre>
-In this  project, the real  work begins *after* -  or rather *with* the Abstract Syntax Tree, AST, since Archaize JS make use   of   [Esprima](https://www.npmjs.com/package/esprima).
+In this  project, the real  work  begins *after*,  or rather *with* the Abstract Syntax Tree, AST, since Archaize JS make use   of   [Esprima](https://www.npmjs.com/package/esprima).
 Let's begin by explaining what comes before an AST.